Is it really possible to build muscle and get stronger without doing any physical exercise, but instead just by thinking about doing the exercise?

 Most runners know how important having a strong body is to run well and injury-free, but many still shirk the body conditioning and strength exercises that are recognised and proven now to be so important for runners; they’d rather be out there running.

 If you are like the many who probably would admit to neglecting the non-running training, then maybe some mental training will help you.
-The study that’s linked above, saw a staggering 24% increase in muscle strength just by visualising an exercise.
+The study that’s linked above (Mind over Matter), saw a staggering 24% increase in muscle strength just by visualising an exercise.
 How much faster could you run with just half of those gains?
 How much more injury resistant would you be?